BEC-BCS Crossover with Feshbach Resonance for a Three-Hyperfine-Species Model: Beyond the mean-field: the collective modes

+Following the same approach as the last section, $G_{k}$ can be expanded with respect to $\zeta$, after some algebra, we can write down the $\pi^{(0)}(0)$ to the first non-trivial order of $\zeta$.

-$\Delta_1$ and $\Delta_2$ are the mean-field values of two order parameters and $n$ is the density of the pairs.
-The fluctuation has a linear dispersion relation and therefore is a sound-like mode.
-It is not hard to show that the velocity follows the same structure as that for the single-channel crossover problem with a correction of order $\zeta$.
+$\Delta_1$ and $\Delta_2$ are the mean-field values of two order parameters.
+The first term in the above formula is the same as that of the single-channel crossover\cite{RanderiaBEC}.
+It then becomes clear that the sound velocity follows the same structure as that for the single-channel crossover problem with a correction of order $\zeta$.